Leafield

-Leafield is a village and civil parish about 4 mi northwest of Witney in West Oxfordshire.
+Leafield is a village and civil parish about 4 mi northwest of Witney in West Oxfordshire, England.
 The parish includes the hamlet of Langley, 1 mi west of Leafield village.
 The 2011 Census recorded the parish's population as 945.
 The village is 635 ft above sea level in the Cotswold Hills.
 It was the highest point in Oxfordshire until the 1974 county boundary changes enlarged the county.

 Archaeology

 There are a number of tumuli in the parish, including Leafield Barrow, locally called Barry's Hill Tump, on top of the hill just to the north of the village.
 Leafield Barrow also has archaeological evidence for being the site of a medieval motte-and-bailey castle called Leafield Castle.
 The castle would be situated at a position in the village which would have given it a commanding view of the settlement.
 There are visible earthworks present which would add to the castle's defensive capability.
 The castle is believed to form a similar shape to that of Ascot d'Oilly Castle.